zachwaffle4/expressway-docs/src/creating-actions/base-actions.md

 Similarly to the `InitLoopAction`, the `InitLoopCondAction` is an `Action` with two methods: `init` and `loop`.
 However, the constructor of the `InitLoopCondAction` takes a `Condition`, an interface with a single method `invoke: Boolean`.
-Every time the action is run, it will check `condition` and stop if it returns true (which is opposite to both `Action` and `InitLoopAction`).
+Every time the action is run, it will check `condition` and stop if it returns false.
+The `condition` is essentially what the return statement of the `loop` method would be in a regular `InitLoopAction`.

 One benefit of this (aside from the fact that it is easier to read and write) is that you can access the `isRunning` property to check if the action is running (i.e. `condition` is false).